Kathryn Bigelow: Early life and education

-Bigelow was born in San Carlos, California, the only child of Gertrude Kathryn (née Larson; 1917–1994), a librarian, and Ronald Elliot Bigelow (1915–1992), a paint factory manager.
+Kathryn Ann Bigelow was born on November 27, 1951, in San Carlos, California, the only child of Gertrude Kathryn (née Larson), a librarian, and Ronald Elliot Bigelow, a paint factory manager.
 Her mother was of Norwegian descent.
 She attended Sunny Hills High School in Fullerton, California.

 Bigelow's early creative endeavors were as a painting student at San Francisco Art Institute, where she enrolled in the fall of 1970.
 While enrolled at SFAI, she was accepted into the Whitney Museum of American Art's Independent Study Program (ISP) in New York City from fall of 1971 to the spring 1972.
 While at the ISP, her advisers included artist Brice Marden and Susan Sontag.
-She received her Bachelor of Fine Arts from SFAI in December 1972.
-Returning to New York, for a while, Bigelow lived as an impoverished artist, staying with painter Julian Schnabel in performance artist Vito Acconci's loft.
+She received her bachelor of fine arts degree from SFAI in December 1972.
+Returning to New York City, for a while, Bigelow lived as an impoverished artist, staying with painter Julian Schnabel in performance artist Vito Acconci's loft.
 She had a minor role in Richard Serra's video Prisoner's Dilemma (1974).
 Bigelow teamed up with Philip Glass on a real-estate venture in which they renovated distressed apartments downtown and sold them for a profit.
+"He [Glass] would do the plumbing, and I would do the Sheetrock."

 Bigelow entered the graduate film program at Columbia University, where she studied theory and criticism and earned her master's degree.
 Her professors included Vito Acconci, Sylvère Lotringer, and Susan Sontag, as well as Andrew Sarris and Edward W. Said, and she worked with the Art & Language collective and Lawrence Weiner.
 While working with Art & Language Bigelow published an article, "Not on the Development of Contradiction," in the short-lived Art & Language magazine The Fox, and began a short film, The Set-Up (1978), which found favor with director Miloš Forman, then teaching at Columbia University, and which Bigelow later submitted as part of her MFA at Columbia.
 During her graduate studies at Columbia, she also studied under seminal film theorist Peter Wollen.
 Bigelow immersed herself in the critical theory that heavily influenced her first feature film.
 She co-directed her first film, The Loveless, with her film school classmate Monty Montgomery in 1981.

 Also in 1981, she was invited by John Baldessari to teach for a single semester in the School of Art at California Institute of the Arts.